lkoolik/lkoolik.github.io/isrm.md

 Now, you are ready to test the code.
 We will do this in two steps.

 1. **Confirm Python Works**.
 In the terminal, navigate to the directory where this code is saved.
+Type the following command, which should return the built-in help statement for the ISRM Tool:

+`python isrm_calcs.py -h`

+This is successful if you get the following help message returned:

+    usage: isrm_calcs.py [-h] [-i INPUTS]

+    Runs the ISRM-based tool for estimating PM2.5 concentrations and associated health impacts.

+    optional arguments:
+      -h, --help            show this help message and exit -i INPUTS, --inputs INPUTS
+                            control file path

+2. **tmp**.